douglascraigschmidt/LiveLessons/Java8/README.md

   the correct identity value and to ensure operations are associative.
   It also demonstrates what goes wrong when reduce() performs a mutable reduction on a parallel stream.

+. ex18 -- This program shows how to use a custom collector in conjunction with a stream of completable futures.